OlayinkaPeter/voteapp/README.md

-# vote_idea
+# voteapp

-A new Flutter project.
+A new Flutter project with Firebase For Voting Ideas.

 ## Getting Started